darkostepanovic/chat-app/README.md

-# Getting Started with Create React App
+# Chat app with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).